 As well as working on new Euphoria material, Ramm continues to explore his earlier material and plans reissues.
 “I’ll be doing what they call ‘Deep Dives’, and re-releasing my back catalogue of music,” he explains.
 “That includes Euphoria music that has not been released, as well as going back to the beginnings of my career with my 1980 solo debut album, “Dragon.”
 That critically-acclaimed record, featuring elements of jazz-rock fusion and prog rock, has never been released digitally.

-A highly-regarded distributor is in place for these upcoming reissues.
+A highly-regarded label and distributor is in place for these upcoming reissues.
 Ramm is also planning a revised reissue of his Ramm EP, one including a previously unreleased track, that had never been released digitally, from those sessions, “Pave My Way To Tibet.”
 Ramm: “Pave…” was being bootlegged at ridiculous prices.
 I wanted to step up and release a high quality version.
 For that I enlisted Steve Addabbo, who’s mastering experience at Sterling Sound in NYC, made him the perfect person to take both “Pave My Way To Tibet” and “Dragon” to 21st century sonic heights.”